Princess Cruises Coronavirus update

 Itinerary of Princess Cruises

 Princess Cruises offers travelers the complete package including comfortable accommodations, comprehensive onboard entertainment, options for families with children and, of course, incredible shore excursions.
 As it was founded in 1965, the Princess Cruises company has been able to refine their itinerary selection, and now you can sail to destinations all over the world with a vast array of diverse itineraries.

 The impressive selection presents over 160 itineraries that reach over 300 ports all around the globe, with sailings ranging from 7 to 100+ days on Princess World tours.
-The list of Princess cruise destinations include Alaska, Europe (and UK), the whole Caribbean, Bermuda, regular Panama Canal crossing cruises, the Mexican Riviera, South America and the Pacific Islands (with Hawaii and Tahiti), Asia, Australia and New Zealand, Canada and New England.
+The list of Princess cruise destinations includes Alaska, Europe (and the UK), the whole Caribbean, Bermuda, regular Panama Canal crossing cruises, the Mexican Riviera, South America and the Pacific Islands (with Hawaii and Tahiti), Asia, Australia, and New Zealand, Canada and New England.

 |Ship Name||Homeports||Itineraries Changes|